sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 part of the STUDY.
 For each dataset, we have specified a subject code and condition name.
 - For each file, you may assign a session and run number.
 A run is when there are blocks in an experiment and the data from each block is stored in a separate file.
 Sessions are used when the data is collected on different days or when there is a break that involves removing the EEG cap.
 We chose to leave the session and run empty since there are irrelevant for this *STUDY* (there is only one session and one run).
 - The *condition* column contains the condition associated with each file.
+Note that we have two files here per subject.
+However, it is also possible to have a single file per subject and to define conditions using EEGLAB event trial types.
+For more information on this topic, read the [STUDY design tutorial](/tutorials/10_Group_analysis/working_with_study_designs.html).
-The *group* column would indicate which group a subject belongs to.
+- The *group* column would indicate which group a subject belongs to.
 This is irrelevant for this STUDY since there was only one subject group and data for both experimental conditions were collected in a single session
 - We will come back later to the *Select by r.v.* (select ICA component by residual variance) and the *Comp...* button when we perform ICA component clustering.